Animals That Start With K are some of the most fascinating creatures in the world.

 8. Keta Salmon

-Keta Salmon is one of the animals that start with K. They are an anadromous fish species native to the Pacific coast of North America and can be found from California to Alaska.
+Keta Salmon is one of the animals that starts with K. It is an anadromous fish species native to the Pacific coast of North America.
+It can be found from California to Alaska.
 These medium-sized salmon typically weigh about two to four pounds, although larger specimens have been recorded at up to nine pounds.

 Keta Salmon are gray, with darker spots on their back, fins, and tail.
 They are highly prized by commercial and recreational fishermen, as they are considered a delicacy for human consumption and for making fish oil supplements.